ricardo-uqueio/ctf_writeups/overthewire/bandit/README.md

 NOTE: if you have solved this level and see ‘Byebye!’ when trying to log into bandit18, this is related to the next level, bandit19

 **Solution**<br>
-diff command allows us to compare files.
+diff command allows us to compare files.<br>
 `diff passwords.old passwords.new`

 **Level 18 pass:** hga5tuuCLF6fFzUpnagiMN8ssu9LFrdg